victorsleimen/SoftBS/README.md

 > mvn clean install

 # To prepare the image with a name
-> docker build -t jcgassignment
+> docker build -t softbs

 # Starting the Docker container
-docker run -d -p 9099:9099 jcgassignment
+docker run -d -p 9099:9099 softbs